 The connection between privacy and trust

 Polonetsky (JP): Privacy in data is a human right.
 This is really about your dignity.
 Data is power.
-All of us who have data — whether we’re managing our website or providing major services — need to recognize you want to have a trusting relationship.
+All of us who have data — whether we’re managing our website or providing major services — need to recognize that you want to have a trusting relationship.
 Having the humility to say, “How do I show that I’m truly listening, and understanding how what I do [with the data] affects people?
-And having your buy-in because I listen and then shape what I do based on a goal of helping the entire community.”
+And that I have your buy-in because I listen and then shape what I do based on helping the entire community.”
 You’re not going to be trusted unless you go that extra length to actually have buy-in from your stakeholders.

 If we share information in a nuanced, balanced way, respecting limits and boundaries in a way that doesn’t leave a person hungry or discriminated against, we can get it right.
 It just takes careful thinking and appreciation for the particular context.